 a.
-Where, the Common Council, determines there is no land suitable for parks within the proposed land division or the dedication of land would not be compatible with the City's Comprehensive Plan or Outdoor Recreation Plan, the minimum size under Section 19-81 (4) cannot be met, or City officials determine that a cash contribution would better serve the public interest, the Common Council, shall require the subdivider to contribute a park and recreation development fee in lieu of land.
+Where, the Common Council, determines there is no land suitable for parks within the proposed land division or the dedication of land would not be compatible with the City's Comprehensive Plan or Outdoor Recreation Plan, the minimum size under Section 19-81 (4) cannot be met, or City officials determine that a cash contribution would better serve the the public interest, the Common Council, shall require the subdivider to contribute a park and recreation development fee in lieu of land.
 The fees collected shall be held in a non-lapsing fund to be used for purchase, development, and improvement of parks, playgrounds, trails, recreation and open spaces.
-The total fee shall be computed on the basis of the maximum residential use of each parcel permitted in the particular zoning district under the Zoning Code or the specific number of residential units approved by the Common Council as part of a Final Plat, Conditional Use Permit, Group Development, Large Development, Planned Development, or Campus Development.
-Parkland dedication fees shall be paid to the City of Marshfield at the time of final approval, unless additional time is granted by the Common Council.
-The fee shall be calculated based on the type and proposed number of residential dwelling units and multiplied by the amount indicated under the Parkland Dedication Fee in the most recently adopted City of Marshfield Fee Schedule.
+The total fee shall be computed on the basis of the maximum residential use of each parcel permitted in the particular zoning district under the Zoning Code.
+For each proposed residential development, the fee shall be \$200.00 for each residential unit.
+The fee shall be paid to the City at the time of final plat approval.

 - b.
 The Common Council may, permit the subdivider to satisfy the requirements of this Article by combining a land dedication with a fee payment.
 If only a percent of the land dedication is made, the subdivider shall also contribute an amount equal to the required per unit fee in lieu of land.
-For example, if a land dedication of twenty-five percent (25%) of the required dedication is made, the subdivider shall also contribute an amount equal to seventyfive percent (75%) of the required per unit fee in lieu of land. - c.
+For example, if a land dedication of twenty-five percent (25%) of the required dedication is made, the subdivider shall also contribute an amount equal to seventy-five percent (75%) of the required per unit fee in lieu of land. - c.
 The City shall place any fee collected pursuant to the provisions of this Section in a separate account to be used at the discretion of the Common Council in any City-owned park, for developing adequate parks, playgrounds, trails, recreation and open spaces. - (6) Limitations.
 A subdivider shall not be required to dedicate more than one-fifth (1/5) of the total area of the plat to meet the objectives of this Section. - (7) Suitability of Lands.
 Common Council shall have sole authority to determine the suitability and adequacy of park lands proposed for dedication.
 Drainageways, wetlands or areas reserved for streets shall not be considered as satisfying land dedication requirements. - (8) Access to Dedicated Land.
 All dedicated land shall have frontage on a public street and shall have public access. - (9) Utility Extensions.
 The subdivider shall install or provide for installation of water and sanitary sewer lines to the property line of all dedicated land, where such services are to be provided to the adjacent properties.